There are two types of symmetry: line symmetry, which involves reflection , and rotational symmetry, which involves rotation.

 Rotational Symmetry

 A figure has rotational symmetry if it maps onto itself as it is rotated about a point at its centre.
-All figures have an order of rotational symmetry of at least 1.

-The order of rotational symmetry is the number of times the shape maps onto itself during a rotation of 360°. e.g.
+The order of rotational symmetry is the number of times the shape maps onto itself during a rotation of 360°e.g.

 Name of shape